Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 # Motion-Transfer-Keypoints-Prediction

 ## Description of the repository:
-This is a repo containing files related to keypoint prediction and video generation using RNN/VAE/VRNN in the First Order Motion Model (FOMM) pipeline.
+This is a repo containing files related to keypoint prediction and video generation using VRNN in the First Order Motion Model (FOMM) pipeline.

 ## Directory Contents: